 Assessment method(s) and the weighting of each form of assessment towards the final grade

-oral presentation of a comment on a judgment or view of a supervisory body, in groups of 3 or 4 students, 25%
+oral presentation of a comment on a judgment or view of a supervisory body, in groups of two, 10%

 written exam: hard copy